-Calculating cost of equity involves more than a bit of math, and miscalculations can lead to bad decisions.
-If you're unsure around numbers, you can always hire a professional. — Getty Images/LaylaBird
+Calculating the cost of equity involves more than math.
+It's subjective and can lead to bad decisions.
+If you're unsure of the numbers, you can always hire a professional. — Getty Images/Rockaa

-Want to build a second location, purchase a company, or enter a new market?
-Calculate the cost of equity to ensure your investment pays off.
+Considering building a second location, purchasing a company, or entering a new market?
+Calculating the cost of equity can ensure your investment pays off.
 Investors and small business owners use the cost of equity metric to compare future cash flows to investment costs and risks.
-Understanding your company’s cost of equity helps you make better-informed decisions and protect your organization’s financial health.
+Understanding your company's cost of equity helps you make better-informed decisions and protect your organization's financial health.

 Cost of equity meaning and financial terms to know